 Aladdin is a Middle-Eastern folk tale about a boy who went from rags to riches with the help of a genie.
-The Western world embraced this story, and is one of the more well-known stories from the Arabic world.
-In 1992, Disney released their version, bringing the story to a whole new generation.
+The Western world embraced this tale, and is one of the more well-known stories from the Arabic world.
+In 1992, Disney released their version, bringing Aladdin to a “whole new world”…er…I mean generation.
 Its popularity, due to a great soundtrack and an award winning performance by Robin Williams, saw a video game released a year after the films hit the cinemas.

 Aladdin was developed by Virgin Games.
 It was published in 1993 by Sega and Disney Software for the Sega Megadrive, and by Capcom for the SNES.
 It was later ported to the NES, Game Boy, Amiga and DOS formats.
 I chose to review the Mega Drive Version.

 In this side-scrolling platform game you play as the hero Aladdin and the game closely follows the storyline of the Disney film.
 Whilst traversing the levels you are able to jump, crouch, and climb ropes.
 To defeat enemies, you have the choice of a scimitar with which to slash your opponent or you can collect apples to use as projectiles.
 If you collect tokens of the Genie’s head or Abu’s head, you will gain access to bonus stages to gain extra lives and such.

 The graphics are great and the animation is fun to watch.
 All the levels look beautiful and make you feel like you’re in the movie.
 The music consists of songs from the movie so no doubt you will be humming along.
 There are cut scenes between the levels allowing the storyline to move along, but you do not need to have seen the film in order to enjoy the game.